-The government has announced some extra business rates reliefs to help small businesses through the COVID-19 (coronavirus) outbreak.
+The government announced various business rates reliefs and grants to help small businesses through the COVID-19 (coronavirus) outbreak.
 We answer your key questions

-What businesses qualify for the business rates retail discount?
+What businesses qualify for the business rates retail discount in 2022/23?

 Small business rate relief (SBRR) continues to be available for businesses with a rateable value up to £15,000.
 The relief is 100% for businesses with a rateable value up to £12,000 and then tapers, falling to 0% for a rateable value of £15,000.

 Other business rates reliefs – for example, rural rate relief for some rural businesses – also continue to be available.

 How do business rates relief and grants work?

 Business rates are collected by your local authority.